phk-mvn/modbus-connect/README.md

 Key Features:

-- **Transport**: Requires a `TransportController` instance that manages routing to underlying transports.
+- **Transport:** Works **exclusively** through a `TransportController` instance, which manages routing to the underlying physical transports.
+Direct interaction with a transport is no longer supported.
 - **Retry and Timeouts**: Automatic retry (up to retryCount), retryDelay delay, default timeout of 2000ms.
 - **Logging**: Integration with Logger (default 'error' level).
 Context support (slaveId, funcCode).
 - **Data Conversion**: Automatic conversion of registers to types (`uint16`, `float`, strin`g, etc.), with byte/word swap support.